 CleanMyMac allows you to locate and delete DMGs quickly.
 With its Applications module, you can remove unused disk images with a single click of a button.
 Just open the app and run a scan.
 Now, click Manage My Applications > Leftovers > Installers.
 Select DMGs for deletion and click Remove.

-10. Wipe out language files
+9. Wipe out language files

 Unused language localizations take up about 1 GB of storage space.
 Mac applications come with language files for every language they support.
 It allows starting using the app in that language immediately.
 Cool, right?
 Not always.
 Just ask yourself: when was the last time you used the app in Bengali or Korean?
 If you don’t speak those languages, such files just waste space on your Mac.
 You need to remove the unnecessary language files and clean MacBook from that clutter.

 How to delete the language files?
 Go to Finder > Applications, then right-click the app which language files you want to remove and choose Show Package Contents.
 Open the Resources folder and then find folders ending with “.lproj.”
 Every folder contains language files for one particular language.
 Note that for every app, you should manually find and select the files to remove.
-But there is an automatic way to delete the language files that will save you tons of time — CleanMyMac and its Cleanup tool introduced above.
-Just download the application (for free), and it will do the job for you.

-11. Organize your desktop
+11. Wipe your keyboard

-Our last but not least advice is to physically clean your Mac.
+Now, it’s time to physically clean your Mac.
 First, wipe your Mac’s keyboard.
 As you use your keyboard daily, it quickly gets dirty.
 Moreover, all those crumbs may live under the keys forever!

 If you were wondering how to clean Mac’s keyboard, there are no special rules here.
 You can try blowing the dust and other particles out of your keyboard once in a while.
 Disinfecting wipes and alcohol-based sprays may also prove useful.
 Just choose the piece of fabric and wipe the keys gently to make them clean and shiny.